Czech Expat Blog: Visa, Business & Living Tips

-Cancelling Residency or a Visa in the Czech Republic
+cancelation of Residency in the Czech Republic

 Leaving the Czech Republic can be exciting, emotional, or a mix of both.
 Whether you’re moving on to a new country, heading home, or simply closing one chapter of your life, there’s one important detail many people overlook — properly cancelling their visa or residency.This guide was created to make that process simple, clear, and stress-free.
 Below, we explain why cancellation matters, how it works, and what steps you should take so you can leave the Czech Republic with confidence and peace of mind.